JamilleN/portable-portfolio/public/content/Profile.md

 ## Header
 - Hi, my name is Jamille👋.
-- I'm a CS💻 student
+- I'm a 2nd year CS💻 student
 - at YorkU in Toronto, Ontario.

 ## About